zowe/docs-site/docs/user-guide/systemrequirements.md

 - IBM z/OS Management Facility (z/OSMF) Version 2.2 or Version 2.3.

-  z/OSMF is a prerequisite for the Zowe microservice that must be installed and running before you use Zowe.
+  z/OSMF is a prerequisite for the Zowe microservice. z/OSMF must be installed and running before you use Zowe.
 For details, see [z/OSMF configuration](#zosmf-configuration).

 - z/OS® Version 2.2 or later.